debicky/yourshop/README.md

 # Sample-shop-application

-## Very basic shopping app.
+## Basic shopping app.

 Shopping cart is based on user session.
-Could be used for small e-commerce.

-### There are mainly 2 types of users:

-1. Unregistered guest/registered user -  users can order products They can add maximum 5 items at once.
-Choose size of them.
+They can add maximum 5 items at once and choose size of them.
-  At shopping cart there is subtotal and total price of the order.
+There is subtotal and total price of the order.
-  They still can update amount and size of the product.
 **Order item operations are done without page refreshing thanks to AJAX.**
 Cart view is rendered after placing first item to it.
-  **After placing an order email with quantity and total cost of products is send to user.**
+**After placing an order, email with quantity and total cost of products is send to user.**
+**Checkout form integrated with stripe.**

+### This is single user app.

-2. Administrator - can CRUD products.
+1. Administrator - can CRUD products.
   - *New product*, - name, description, image, price and category of product.
   - *New sizes*, ability to add new sizes for products.
   - *New categories*, ability to add new cetegories for products.